 I renamed the recipe–since my husband is himself my cowboy (or horseman).
 And these are his cookies.

 Through the years, these have been our favorite go-to camping cookie, fair cookie, or even picnic cookie.
 They have so much stuff in them, they could almost qualify for a breakfast cookie.
 Almost.
+They are classified as a drop cookie, and are easy to make.

-Ingredients Needed to Make Cowboy Cookies
+Ingredients for Cowboy Cookies

 - softened butter